This page contains links to some of my favorite sites.

 - If you’re looking for high-quality braille books at affordable prices, check out BrailleBookstore.com.

 This site allows you to purchase books for children and adults, as well as items like buttons, calendars, magnets, etc. Almost all the items in their gift shop can be personalized with braille messages.
 Also, don’t forget to visit their sister site, MarvelSoft, creators of Talking Typing Teacher, Talking Toolbox, and other programs.

 - Another great place to buy braille books is National Braille Press.
-In addition to hardcopy braille books, you can also purchase almost all of their books in PortaBook format, which is a text file of the book written in electronic braille.
+In addition to hardcopy braille books, you can also purchase almost all of their books in electronic braille format.

 A note about electronic braille books: unless you have a product like the Victor Reader Stream from HumanWare, which can read electronic braille files using it’s built-in synthesizer, you’ll need a refreshable braille display to read books in this format.
 If they’re not translated into plain text, they’ll sound garbled when read by a computer’s synthesizer.